 Pinebook Pro comes with a variety of Linux distributions with Debian being the default OS.
 Chromium OS and Android 9 are also available as an option.

 Getting Pinebook Pro

 The Pinebook Pro costs $199.99 with additional shipping charges.
 Its maker Pine64 focuses mainly on single-board computers.
 Both Pinebook and Pinebook Pro are created simply as a community service.
 They claim to make no profit from it.

-For this reason, there is limited supply of these devices and they get out of stock pretty soon.
+For this reason, there is a limited supply of these devices and they get out of stock pretty soon.
 So if you want to buy one, hurry up.

 Pine64 warns that there could be a few dead pixels on the screen but that are characteristics of LCD screens.
 So do keep this in mind if you are ordering one as this won’t be counted as defect and refunds won’t be initiated.